dhawaljoh/dhawaljoh.github.io/index.md

 <p align="justify" style="max-width:600px">
 I interned at <em><a class="tosu" href="http://xrci.xerox.com/" target="_blank">Xerox Research Centre, India</a></em> with <a href="https://sites.google.com/site/vaibhavrajan/" target="_blank">Dr. Vaibhav Rajan</a> on "Analysis of clinical notes of ICU patients using Topic Models" between June, 2015 - January, 2016.<br><br>

-I graduated from <em><a class="tosu" href="http://www.manipal.edu" target="_blank">Manipal Institute of Technology, Manipal</a></em> with a B.Tech in Computer Science and Engineering in July, 2015.
-There, I was actively involved with IEEE Student Branch Manipal and served as its Techincal Secretary during 2013-14.<br><br>
+I graduated from <em><a class="tosu" href="http://www.manipal.edu" target="_blank">Manipal Institute of Technology, Manipal</a></em> with a B.Tech in Computer Science and Engineering in May, 2015.
+While there, I was actively involved with the IEEE Student Branch, Manipal and served as its Techincal Secretary during 2013-14.<br><br>

 My interests lie at the intersection of Statistical Relational Learning, Natural Language Processing, and Machine Learning.
 </p>